appsmedatailia/fxa-stackbit-builder/src/pages/courses/amazon-fba.md

 seo:
   type: stackbit_page_meta
   description: >-
-    A One-Stop To The Best Amazon FBA Courses And Training In 2021
+    Are you a new seller?
+Or want to take your Amazon business to the next level?
+Learn how to sell products on Amazon from The Best Amazon FBA courses and training
   extra:
     - name: 'og:type'
       value: article